 Encryption/private communication capability needs to be validated to meet Agency & User requirements.

-Multicast communication will be needed.
+Multicast communication will be needed, utilizing some sort of bundle-based multicast mechanism, such as CBHE-Compatible Bundle Multicast, as outlined in section 5.4.

 If the same video data is available from multiple paths, a capability is required to properly order and de-duplicate video data.